 Nearly 70 percent of the population of Myanmar relies on agriculture for their livelihood.
 As many as half of them (an estimated 4 million families) are completely landless, and millions more farm with weak legal rights to the land on which they depend.
 Their tenure insecurity perpetuates the cycle of poverty, seeds conflict, and leaves families vulnerable to land takings by powerful interests.
-Especially vulnerable are ethnic national populations and internally displaced persons, whose customary lands are insufficiently protected leaving these communities at risk of losing their traditional livelihoods and facing further displacement.
+Especially vulnerable are forest dependent ethnic national populations and internally displaced persons, whose customary lands are insufficiently protected leaving these communities at risk of losing their traditional livelihoods and facing further displacement.

 Recognizing the challenges this tenure insecurity poses to economic development and stability, the civilian government has prioritized land reform as central to its efforts boosting agricultural development of this fragile transitional state.
 These reforms take place under the framework of the new National Land Use Policy, including planning for a new National Land Law as developed by the multi-stakeholder, consultative process of the National Land Use Council.